10 Fascinating Facts About Zora Neale Hurston

 . . . . . . . . . .

-Hurston used entirely black southern vernacular in a number of her literary works.
-For this she received a lot of criticism in the black community.
-Some literary critics felt her work was a form of entertainment for white audiences.
+Zora used Black southern vernacular in several of her literary works.
+For this she received a lot of criticism by the Black literary community.
+Some literary critics and fellow writers felt her work was a form of entertainment for white audiences.

-Author Richard Wright was among her most vocal detractors; he referred to Hurston’s style as a “minstrel technique” designed to appeal to the white community.
-Literary history has, of course, vindicated Hurston.
+Author Richard Wright was among her most vocal detractors; he referred to Zora’s style as a “minstrel technique” designed to appeal to a white readership.
+Literary history has, of course, vindicated Zora Neale Hurston.

 . . . . . . . . . .